JamFfm/TFTDisplay/README.md

 Install rrdtool for python:

-You can install it with the Raspi software insataller:
+## You can install it with the Raspi software installer:

 (1)--Goto options/Einstellungen

 (2)--Add / Remove Software